Opinion: Blueberries from 2019 to 2020: the turning point

 There is no single path to this result; There are many.
 No company controls the route.
 However, if we are in the blueberry business, we are all in the same truck.
 At the risk of mixing metaphors, the opportunity to grow the cake is much greater than the opportunity to steal pieces from others.

 I care a lot about the blueberry industry.
 I am concerned about some of the challenges we face.
 I am concerned with the level of change required for many in the industry to remain competitive, and I am concerned with the speed of establishment and the possible "scale errors" that may be made in some of the actively growing regions.

 But I am also encouraged by the amount of innovation and new ideas that move around the world and within the blueberry premises that are resulting in greater efficiency and, ultimately, greater quality.
 I am excited about the number of new consumers discovering blueberries in the growing markets of Asia and Europe, the remaining margin for further growth in North America and, in general, the fact that improvements are being made in the quality of the product that will help increase consumption among consumers of existing blueberries, as well as create new blueberry fans.

 2019 was a year of substantial changes: excellent for some, challenging for others.
 One of my New Year's resolutions in my daily blueberry life is to make 2020 the year of quality and excellence: better quality in everything we do and support all blueberries to focus and achieve the same.

 In that sense, best wishes in 2020, applaud the improvement of quality and eat your blueberries.

-Cort Brazelton, is the founder and co-CEO of the International Blueberry Organization of Fall Creek Farm & Nursery, Inc., an international blueberry breeding and breeding company that supplies commercial producers worldwide for more than 40 years.
+Cort Brazelton, is founder and co-CEO of Fall Creek Farm & Nursery, Inc.'s International Blueberry Organization, an international blueberry breeding and rearing company that has been supplying commercial growers around the world for over 40 years.